LinbuduLab/esbuild-plugins/docs/derived/esbuild.md

 ## alias path

-ESBuild plugin for alias / tsconfig-paths.
+ESBuild plugin for alias replacement.

 **Node: this plugin require ESBuild version ^0.11.19 for the `onStart`/`onEnd` hooks.**